eBork1/Projects-Exercises/docs/projects/campaign-website.md

 #### Additional Requirements

 - Website must be responsive
+- Try your hardest to use bootstrap for any and all css changes - this project is to get familiar with the framework
-- Style your app as you wish
+- Style your app as you wish - [bootstrap generators are helpful if you dont like the standard colors](https://themestr.app/theme)
 - Use the tools and technologies covered in class to complete your website.
 To see what we have covered, check the [Class Resources Repo](https://github.com/bootcamp-students/Resources).
 - Your repo should be public so that others can see your code and comment on it.
   - _**Remember to push to GitHub!**_